1946 Texas A&M Aggies football team

 Three Texas A&M players received honors from the Associated Press (AP) or United Press (UP) on the 1946 All-Southwest Conference football team: tackle Monte Moncrief (AP-2, UP-2); guard Odell Stautzenberger (AP-2, UP-2); and back Willie Zapalac (UP-2).

+Texas A&M was ranked at No. 40 in the final Litkenhous Difference by Score System rankings for 1946.

+The team played its home games at Kyle Field in College Station, Texas.

 Schedule

-1947 NFL Draft
+1947 NFL draft

-The 1947 NFL Draft was held on December 16, 1946.
+The 1947 NFL draft was held on December 16, 1946.
 The following Aggies were selected.